How Important Are Test Scores?

 How Can You Compare Test Results From One State to Another?

 You can compare states on a national basis by looking at the National Assessment of Educational Progress (NAEP) scores.
 Every state is required to give the NAEP test to a sample of students in fourth and eighth grade in reading and in mathematics.
-By comparing the percentage of students achieving proficiency on state tests with the percentage achieving proficiency on the NAEP, you can get an idea how demanding each state’s standards are.
+By comparing the percentage of students achieving proficiency on state tests with the percentage achieving proficiency on the NAEP, you can get an idea of how demanding each state’s standards are.

 How Do the Tests Influence What Happens in the Classroom?